 Free CFP Exam General Principles of Financial Planning Practice Questions

-Master general financial planning principles for the CFP exam.
-Questions cover the financial planning process, personal financial statements, time value of money, and economic concepts relevant to planning.
+General financial planning principles on the CFP exam cover the seven-step financial planning process, personal financial statement analysis, time value of money calculations, and economic concepts relevant to comprehensive planning (CFP Board).

 Sample Questions